cpoms/innkeeper/README.md

 created has it by default.

-One caveat with this approach is that it can interfere with other projects in development using the same extensions and template, but not using apartment with this approach.
+One caveat with this approach is that it can interfere with other projects in development using the same extensions and template, but not using innkeeper with this approach.

 You can do so using a command like so: